 -Dogs on leashes are welcome; however, you will not be able to enter the Please Touch Museum.

 PARKING/GETTING THERE: There is plenty of free parking available in the park.
 As always, never leave valuables in your car!
 If you are traveling by public transit, the nearest station is at Parkside Ave and 40th Street.
-The nearest Indego bike station is roughly 1/2 mile away at the Philadelphia Zoo (1046 North 34th Street).
+The nearest Indego bike station is roughly a half-mile away at the Philadelphia Zoo (1046 North 34th Street).

 INCLEMENT WEATHER POLICY: This event will take place in light rain.
 In the event of heavy rain or other severe conditions, the event will be canceled and attendees are eligible for a full refund.